tamhinsf/AzureMonitor4Siem/README.md

 ### Review and Run setupAzureMonitor&#46;sh

 *  Go to the folder containing your local clone of this repository
+   * If you used our Easy Setup - Azure Virtual Machine option, the path to the local clone will be /azmo/AzureMonitor4Siem
 *  In a text editor, open ***setupAzureMonitor&#46;sh***
 *  There are a number of variables you may wish to alter.
 The values provided can probably be used as-is - but let's be sure!
       * ***AZ_RESOURCE_GROUP*** is the name of the Azure Resource group that will contain the Azure resources created and used.
 The name you use must be unique to your Azure subscription.